mpuening/npm-wrapper/NPM_WRAPPER_DOC.md

 https://github.com/angular/angular-cli/issues/5431
 ```

-The setup.sh workarounds the issue by creating the project into a tmp directory
+The setup-nomw.sh workarounds the issue by creating the project into a tmp directory
 and then moving it into the current directory.